aanand18/Titanic/README.md

 First Exploratory Data Analysis is done which is followed by data cleaning.
 Now when the data is cleaned , it is trained using Logistic Regression as it gave the most accurate result.

-A webapp based on this machine learning model was implemented using Django.
+A webapp based on this machine learning model is implemented using Django.

 ![Screenshot (12)](https://user-images.githubusercontent.com/50799286/125330644-a6d2ce00-e364-11eb-8d65-71b582cf5873.png)